Johannine Comma: Augustine

 Augustine of Hippo has been said to be completely silent on the matter, which has been taken as evidence that the Comma did not exist as part of the epistle's text in his time.
 This argumentum ex silentio has been contested by other scholars, including Fickermann and Metzger.
 In addition, some Augustine references have been seen as verse allusions.

 The City of God section, from Book V, Chapter 11:

 Therefore God supreme and true, with His Word and Holy Spirit (which three are one), one God omnipotent ...

 has often been referenced as based upon the scripture verse of the heavenly witnesses.
 George Strecker acknowledges the City of God reference: "Except for a brief remark in De civitate Dei (5.11; CChr 47.141), where he says of Father, Word, and Spirit that the three are one.
 Augustine († 430) does not cite the Comma Johanneum.
 But it is certain on the basis of the work Contra Maximum 2.22.3 (PL 42.794–95) that he interpreted 1 John 5:7–8 in trinitarian terms."
 Similarly, Homily 10 on the first Epistle of John has been asserted as an allusion to the verse:

 And what meaneth "Christ is the end"?
 Because Christ is God, and "the end of the commandment is charity" and "Charity is God": because Father and Son and Holy Ghost are One.

+Another allusion is claimed from De Trinitate:

+As, therefore, the Father begot, the Son is begotten; so the Father sent, the Son was sent.
+But in like manner as He who begot and He who was begotten, so both He who sent and He who was sent, are one, since the Father and the Son are one.
+So also the Holy Spirit is one with them, since these three are one.